OxSon/dotbot-yay/README.md

 # Dotbot yay Plugin

-For use with [dotbot](https://github.com/anishathalye/dotbot), this plugin allows one to easily install or upgrade a list of yaourt packages.
+For use with [dotbot](https://github.com/anishathalye/dotbot), this plugin allows one to easily install or upgrade a list of yay packages.

 This plugin is a port of [dotbot-yaourt](https://github.com/niklas-heer/dotbot-yaourt) for use with `yay`.
 Basically the same thing with a `:%s/yaourt/yay` command ran, plus a couple other changes in this readme.